1996 Indianapolis 500: Second half

 On lap 150, IRL points leader Buzz Calkins retired from the race after a right rear upright broke heading into Turn 1.
 After stretching their tanks as far as possible, Roberto Guerrero stopped on Lap 160, and Davy Jones followed suit a lap later.
 Jones' faster stop put him several seconds ahead.
-However, Jones and Guerrero were expected to run out of fuel in the final two laps if the race ran all the way to the end under green.
-Moments later, Scott Harrington, running 16th nine laps down, collided with Lyn St. James, five laps down in 15th place, as he tried to pass her on the inside of Turn 1.
-Both crashed hard into the outside wall, and St. James suffered a broken wrist.
-The resulting caution fixed Jones and Guerrero's fuel issues, but not their track position dilemma.
+However, Jones and Guerrero were expected to run out of fuel in the final two laps if the race was to finish without another yellow.
+Moments later, Scott Harrington, running nine laps down in the 16th spot, collided with Lyn St. James, five laps down in 15th place, as he tried to pass her on the inside of Turn 1.
+Both drivers crashed hard into the outside wall, and St. James suffered a broken wrist.

-Under yellow, Buddy Lazier was able to make his final scheduled stop on Lap 167, with plenty of fuel to make the distance.
-It was a slow stop, however, as he left the pits behind Alessandro Zampedri.
-Guerrero also ducked into the pits to top off, but the refueler inserted the nozzle awkwardly, the fuel spilled, and the car caught fire.
+The resulting caution allowed Jones the opportunity to try and make it to the end on a conservative drive.
+Pagan Racing still weren't sure on Guerrero, and made a final pit stop on Lap 167 to top off, but the refueler inserted the nozzle awkwardly, the fuel spilled, and the car caught fire.
 It remained in good enough condition to keep racing, but his two-way radio became disconnected, and it was feared Guerrero would not have enough fuel at his disposal to make it to the end.
-Jones stayed out, gambling on fuel, and took over the lead over Zampedri, Lazier, Guerrero and Richie Hearn, the final car on the lead lap, who also pitted.
+As the rest of the leaders made their final pit stop, Buddy Lazier had a slow stop and left the pits behind Alessandro Zampedri.
+As such, the order was led by Jones, followed by Zampedri, Lazier, Guerrero and Richie Hearn, the final car on the lead lap, who also pitted.

 For the restart, the lapped car of Eliseo Salazar was lined up just in front of Jones.
 As the green came out on Lap 169, Salazar blocked Jones exiting turn four.
 Down the frontstretch, Jones attempted to pass Salazar, but the Chilean swept to the inside, forcing Jones to brush the inside wall.
 It was Salazar's second controversial move of the race; Scandia's team owner Andy Evans later admitted the move was intentional, in an attempt to help Zampedri.
 The Italian took advantage of the situation and passed Jones on the outside of Turn 1.
 During his stint as the race leader, his team became increasingly worried over the car's fuel consumption, at two miles per gallon, being too high to make it to the end without stopping again.